 We have not increased our prices for 2017.
 The costs for our inputs continue to do up, especially labor – our primary expenditure.
 The CT Minimum Wage will continue to increase in 2017 and we will again increase our worker’s wages to stay ahead of it.
 Even at the full cost of $625, we are right in the middle of the pack as to what other area CSA’s charge on a weekly basis.
 Whatever the price and whatever the size of the share our job is the same: to replay your confidence in our farm by giving you so much fresh, delicious produce you’ll say, “Wow – I got my money’s worth!
 When can I sign up for next year?!”

-2016/17 Winter Share – $375 for the winter season.
+2017/18 Winter Shares.
 Enrollment for the winter season will be available in early October.
-Winter 2016-17 Shares are sold out.

 Summer – 20 weeks from early June through October.

 Winter – Monthly pickup from November into February.

 We offer on-farm pick up at our barn in West Granby, CT Pick up times in West Granby are Tuesdays through Saturdays, from 10am – 6pm.
 You may come to our West Granby farm once a week anytime during those hours.
 You do NOT need to come at the same time each week.
 Many members enjoy pick-up day as a highlight of their week!
 Children are welcome and seem to especially enjoy the Pick-Your-Own experience which is included in your on-farm share .
 Please keep an eye on your children and remain in the designated areas, as we are a working farm with active farm equipment.

 CSA pick up is at 111 Simsbury Rd, the big red barn at the north end of the property.
 (The other Holcomb Farm buildings are located at 113 Simsbury Rd, where Day Street South intersects with Simsbury Road.)